banner image

 If your home or business premises was destroyed or damaged by bushfire, support and guidance is available.
 Council recognises the mental, emotional and physical stresses of rebuilding after the bushfires.

-If you are considering rebuilding after the recent bushfires, please refer to our development process page.
-However, please also note these items that are relevant to bushfire-related rebuilds:
+If you are considering rebuilding after bushfires, refer to our development process page.
+Please also note items relevant to bushfire-related rebuilds:

 • Outbuildings, garages, carports, cabanas etc, may not require approval.